EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Rate Bank example Monthly payment Total interest/profit paid

-Calculated using MortgageCompare.ae mortgage calculator, March 2026.
+Calculated using the MortgageCompare.ae mortgage calculator.
 Assumes fixed rate for full 25-year term for illustration.
 Actual payments will change when the rate reverts to EIBOR + margin after the initial fixed period.
 Figures rounded to nearest AED 10 (monthly) and AED 1,000 (total).

-The difference between NBF's 3.25% and Mashreq's 4.09% is AED 770 per month.
-Over 25 years, that is AED 231,000 in additional profit/interest.
+The difference between Sharjah Islamic Bank's 3.75% and NBF Islamic's 4.74% is AED 887 per month.
+Over 25 years, that is AED 266,000 in additional profit/interest.
 But remember: these calculations assume the initial rate lasts the full term, which it does not.
 After the fixed period ends, payments will adjust based on EIBOR.
 The initial rate comparison tells you where to start; the reversion margin comparison tells you where you'll end up.

 Who these rates are for (and who they are not for)

-Every rate in this article assumes a specific buyer profile: employed UAE resident, purchasing a first property under AED 5 million, 80% LTV, with a monthly salary of at least AED 15,000.
+Every rate in this article assumes a specific buyer profile: employed UAE resident, purchasing a first property under AED 5 million, at 80% LTV.
 Your rate will differ if your situation is different.

 Self-employed borrowers typically pay 0.25% to 0.50% above the rates shown here because banks apply a risk premium for income variability.
 Max LTV drops to 65% to 70%.
 You will need a trade licence active for at least two years plus two years of audited financials.
 More detail in our first-time buyer guide.